-Experiencing code blue in hospital for the first time is one of the most unforgettable experiences of nurses in their career.
+Experiencing a code blue alert in a hospital setting for the first time is one of the most unforgettable experiences of nurses in their career.
 It can be scary for new nurses as it always happens unexpectedly.
 Every minute is important as the chance of revival decreases with time.
 There are trainings provided for nurses so they will be skilled in responding to code blue situations appropriately.

 What is Code Blue?

 Code blue is the term used by most medical institutions to indicate that a patient is having cardiopulmonary arrest and needs immediate resuscitation.
 The resuscitation is done by the “code team” of the hospital but initial resuscitation efforts should be done by the nearest nurses on duty.
 Once the code team arrives on the scene, they will continue the resuscitation efforts being done to the patient by the first responders.

 The role of first responders is critical as they will start the resuscitation efforts to the patient undergoing cardiopulmonary arrest.

 Here are the detailed tasks of the first responders to the code based on the guidelines of the American Heart Association:

 – Call for help.